maggienj/artsInThePark/README.md

-# Awesome Polls
+# ArtsInThePark

-Awesome Polls is a sample Node.js app that implements Auth0 authentication.
-Read the full tutorial [here]().
+ArtsInThePark is a Node.js app that implements Auth0 authentication.
+Read the full article [here]().

-## Running the Sample
+## Running the ArtsInThePark

 Install the dependencies.